nyakowint/xsoverlay-keyboard-osc/README.md

 >
 >
 >
-> On newer builds, there is now official OSC chatbox support, making this plugin defunct. (thank u)
+> On newer builds, there is now official OSC chatbox support!
+Which makes this plugin defunct. (thank u)

-## Preview
+## Preview (beta)

 |                                                                                                            |                                                                                                              |
 |------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|